The power of a lab analyzer, on your bathroom shelf.

 Frequently Asked Questions

 Q: What biomarkers will the device measure?

-A: The device will measure BHB ketones (a marker of ketosis and fat metabolism), pH (a marker of dietary acid load), and specific gravity (a marker of hydration).
-We plan to release other biomarkers in future.
+A: The device will initially measure pH (a marker of dietary acid load), BHB and AcAc ketones (a marker of ketosis and fat metabolism), sodium and potassium (a marker of dietary intake), specific gravity (a marker of hydration), and creatinine (biomarker by which all readings are adjusted).

 Q: What is the science behind these biomarkers?